South Line, Tasmania: History

+Heritage passenger trains returned to the line in 2023, operated by the Tasmanian Transport Museum following support from the Tasmanian Government.

 Route

-The line commences at the Hobart intermodal Terminal at Maquarie Point, on Hobart's waterfront.
-The line follows the western side of the River Derwent to Bridgewater, where the river is crossed by the Bridgewater Bridge.
+The line commences at the former Hobart intermodal Terminal at Macquarie Point, on Hobart's waterfront.
+The line follows the western side of the River Derwent to Bridgewater, where the river is crossed by the former Bridgewater Bridge and Causeway.
 From here the line runs generally north east through easy country to Rekuna (between Tea Tree and Campania).
-From here the often steep and/or twisty climb commences, with little respite for train crews until Rhyndaston and its 1200m long tunnel is passed, some 28 km later.
+From here the often steep and/or twisty climb commences, with little respite for train crews until Rhyndaston and its 955m long tunnel is passed, some 28 km later.

 The descent from near Parattah is not as steep or severe as its southern counterpart, although does still include a number of difficult sections including the Tin Dish and Nala deviations which were constructed in the 1930s to lessen gradients, although at the expense of more additional curvature in some sections.

 North of Antill Ponds, the line roughly parallels the Midland Highway as they both follow the agriculturally rich valley's formed by the Macquarie and South Esk rivers.
 The South Line finishes at Western Junction near Evandale, where it connects with the Western Line.